 An intricate thriller of espionage and foreign intrigue, the novel turns on a Cypriot hit man hired by the CIA.

 1974 – Charged by the Justice Department and the FBI with espionage and facing arrest in Washington, D.C., the CIA intervenes and allows the Soviets to recall Marina Kovalev known as Brenda Farber, a Soviet mole in order to avoid the embarrassment of revealing to the world that the U.S. had been duped.
-Now the CIA sets in motion a covert action to board the vessel at its final port of call in Famagusta, Cyprus and there deal with her once and for all.
+Now the CIA sets in motion a covert action to board the vessel returning her to the Soviet Union at its final port of call in Famagusta, Cyprus and there deal with her once and for all.

 As the Agency plots the slow progress of the freighter across the Atlantic and into the Eastern Mediterranean the ouzo flows and the cigarette smoke swirls in the Constantia Taverna in Famagusta.
-There the Agency’s hired Cypriot assassin and his former sidekick, who wants in on the action, debate the risks of the assignment and how best to carry it out.
+There the Agency’s hired Cypriot assassin Georgios Spyrou and his former sidekick, Manos Pavlou, who wants in on the action, debate the risks of the assignment and how best to carry it out.

-But an hour away, in the capital city of Nicosia, and behind the closed doors of the Soviet Embassy, countermeasures are being put into play.
-From Moscow to the KGB Rezidentura comes a heightened alert the Americans intend to double-cross them.
-(455 pages)
+But in the capital city of Nicosia, and behind the closed doors of the Soviet Embassy, the KGB Rezident suspecting the Americans intend to somehow double-cross them puts countermeasures into play.
+(393 pages)